Cards: Action Packed Rookies 1991, Score 1991

 After the Birmingham Fire lost to the San Antonio Riders that humid night I tromped onto the field and got Shawn’s autograph on his Action Packed Rookies and Score 1991 card.
 You could see on his face the frustration of being buried on the depth chart and the relative annoyance he felt about being there, but he still managed to sign these two cards for me.

 In the early 90’s, Dan Reeves decided that he was going to pull rank and find the heir apparent to John Elway after tensions boiled to the surface between the two seasoned professionals.
 Dan drafted not one, but two quarterbacks in the 1991 draft.
 Highly regarded Tommy Maddox from UCLA and Shawn Moore from Virginia.
 Shawn had finished 1st in passing efficiency in the nation and broke most passing records for the Cavaliers in 1990.
-Moore would be drafted in the 11th round of the draft and backing up both Maddox and Elway.
+Moore would be drafted in the 11th round of the draft and back up both Maddox and Elway.